America's Cup syndicate INEOS Team UK speak out over NZ Government travel restrictions

 'We want answers': Team NZ rivals' frustration with Government

-The British challenge plan on having their first boat here in early September with the second boat currently under construction to arrive a month later.
-But Simmer says they have much work to do on the ground in Auckland to get ready.
+The British challenge planned on having its first boat here in early September with the second boat currently under construction to arrive a month later.
+But Simmer says the team have much work to do on the ground in Auckland to get ready.

 "We were planning to send some people to New Zealand next week, early June, so we kind of need to know and I don't understand at all why they are delaying.